nvlled/hph/README.md

 //   <input type="submit" />
 // </form>
 ```
-It should be noted that $this can be used inside the content function,
+It should be noted that $this should be used inside the content function
-to void creating new instances of HPH.
+to produce a formatted HTML output.
 The following produces
 the same output as before:
 ```
 HPH::form(["method"=>"POST"], function() {